isomerpages/cris-scri/news-and-events/news/_posts/2024-06-11-post-SCRI AMS GRADE Methodology for Clinical Practice Guidelines 2024.md

 <p><em>Part 2 – 11 June 2024 (PM), CRIS Office</em>
 </p>
 <p></p>
-<p>The final module focused on applying earlier collated evidence to &nbsp;achieve
+<p>The final module focused on applying earlier collated evidence to achieve
-a consensus for &nbsp;formal recommendations, ultimately culminating in a complete clinical practice guideline.</p>
+a consensus for formal recommendations, ultimately culminating in a complete clinical practice guideline.</p>
 <p>The first segment of the module introduced participants to the theoretical
 aspects of the GRADE evidence-to-decision framework, illustrating how the framework could enhance consensus building among panels.
 Next, participants